Zirconium Coated Crown

 Why Porcelain Crowns Are Needed

 Porcelain crowns are very necessary for badly broken down teeth.
-These come in handy during serious tooth decay as ordinary fillings do not suffice.
-If a tooth filling by porcelain is done by a professional cosmetic dentist, it will be next to impossible for people to tell whether it is real or not.
-If you are interested in contacting an expert cosmetic dentist within your area, kindly have a look at our cosmetic dentist referral page.
+These come in handy during serious tooth decay as ordinary fillings will not suffice.
+If a tooth is repaired by using porcelain is it will be next to impossible for people to tell whether or not it is real.

 Most of the porcelain crowns we produce are manufactured in-house using a state of the art CEREC® crown designing system which is also computer aided CEREC®.
 This enables us to re-appoint you earlier for your crown insertion appointment.
 However, if you have other engagements during this time, the crown can be made as you wait.
 While the latter option will make you stay a little bit longer during your appointment, it is still ideal for people who have busy schedules.
 To make your brief stay with us more comfortable, there are blankets, chairs, TV’s and music as well as headphones which you can use as you wait.